vieraleonel/experimental-dvc-tutorial/README.md

 - `dvc-tracked` : dvc configured to track data
 - `dvc-experiment`: dvc configured to track data and manage experiments

-If you want to follow this tutorial step by step I suggest branching from the blank tag
+If you want to follow this tutorial step by step I suggest branching from the blank tag:

     git checkout blank
-    git branch my-dvc-journey
+    git switch -c my-own-dvc-journey

-Main reference: https://dvc.org/ (excellent documentation!)
+The DVC documentation at https://dvc.org/ is the only reference for this tutorial.
+The documentation is excellent, please check it.

 ## Setting up for DVC